 EU Declaration of Conformity and CE marking

-Compliance is continuous — not a one-time event.
+Compliance is continuous, not a one-time event.
+Manufacturers must also adhere to strict reporting timelines: an early warning within 24 hours of becoming aware of an actively exploited vulnerability or severe incident, followed by a detailed notification within 72 hours.
 Our experts help you maintain ongoing conformity in line with regulatory expectations.

 Organizations that begin integrating CRA requirements today will: